telerik/teststudio-docs/docs/testing-framework/write-tests-in-code/intermediate-topics-wtc/settings-and-configuration-wtc/settings-class.md

 * DefaultBrowser - Controls which browser will be started by the LaunchNewBrowser command.

-* EnableSilverlight - If you will be doing any Silverlight application settings, this must be set to True.

 There are a few methods of controlling the settings in the Settings object.
 Which method you use depends on when and how you want them set in your unit test.